solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-#### Delete hashes
+#### Deleting Hashes

-At the time of writing, the State Compression Program doesn’t provide an
+As of now, the State Compression Program does not have a dedicated `delete` instruction.

-explicit `delete` instruction.
-Instead, you’ll want to update leaf data with
-data that indicates the data as “deleted.”
-The specific data will depend on your
-use case and security concerns.
-Some may opt to set all data to 0, whereas
-others might store a static string that all “deleted” items will have in common.
+Instead, you can simulate deletion by updating the leaf data with a value that signals it has been "deleted."

+The exact value you choose will depend on your specific use case and security requirements.
+For some, this may involve setting all data fields to zero, while others might prefer storing a predefined static string that clearly marks the leaf as deleted.
+This approach allows you to handle deletions in a way that suits your application’s needs without compromising data integrity.

 #### Access data from a client